kineticstoolkit/kineticstoolkit_doc/html/_sources/geometry_transforms.md

-# Frames
+# Transforms

-We are now ready to introduce the **frame**, a 4x4 matrix that expresses both the position and the orientation of a coordinate system, in reference to another coordinate system.
+We are now ready to introduce the **homogeneous transform**, a 4x4 matrix that expresses both the position and the orientation of a coordinate system, in reference to another coordinate system.

-The fourth (easiest) column of a frame is the position of the local coordinate system's origin expressed in the reference coordinate system.
+The fourth (easiest) column of a transform is the position of the local coordinate system's origin expressed in the reference coordinate system.
 In the example of Figure 4, this is:

 $$
 ~^\text{global}p_\text{upper arm} = \begin{bmatrix}